-- General FireSmart education (as outlined in Section 2 of Table 1). - Attending the Wildfire Resiliency and Training Summit.

-- New in 2025/updated November 2024: Completing FireSmart assessments in areas of higher wildfire risk, such as neighbourhoods adjacent to the forested edge and/or areas that fall in an overall high to extreme category: - Eligible First Nation owned buildings, publicly owned buildings, publicly and First Nations owned critical infrastructure, cultural sites and/or green spaces (as outlined in Section 3E of Table 1) - o FireSmart HIZ Assessments for individual residential properties or homes - FireSmart Home Partners Assessment for individual residential properties or homes - FireSmart Canada Neighbourhood Recognition: Neighbourhood Wildfire Hazard Assessments and FireSmart Neighbourhood Plans
+- General FireSmart education (as outlined in Section 2 of Table 1). - Attending the Wildfire Resiliency and Training Summit. - New in 2025/updated November 2024: Completing FireSmart assessments in areas of higher wildfire risk, such as neighbourhoods adjacent to the forested edge and/or areas that fall in an overall high to extreme category: - Eligible First Nation owned buildings, publicly owned buildings, publicly and First Nations owned critical infrastructure, cultural sites and/or green spaces (as outlined in Section 3E of Table 1) - FireSmart HIZ Assessments for individual residential properties or homes - o FireSmart Wildfire Mitigation Program Assessment for individual residential properties or homes - Updated July 2025 FireSmart Neighbourhood Recognition Programs (FireSmart Canada Neighbourhood Recognition Program or FireSmart BC Local FireSmart Collective Program): Neighbourhood Wildfire Hazard Assessments (Local FireSmart Collective Assessment) and FireSmart Neighbourhood Plans (Collective Action Plan)